-12. Preventive measures for COVID-19 that was issued by Sri Lankan national health authority (this is applicable if Notification on Covid -19 epidemic/ endemic is issued by Health Authorities Sri Lanka)
+12. Preventive measures for COVID-19 that was issued by Sri Lankan national health authority

-COVID-19, the novel corona-virus infection has not been totally eradicated in the world.
-Therefore, to prevent/ control of the spread of infection also to prevent panic situations in the event of detecting a suspected case, all contractors are required to develop a COVID-19 Preparedness plan and need implementing in the site as per the "Health and Safety Guidelines for Sri Lankan Construction Sites to be adopted during COVID 19 outbreak" Guidelines given by Construction Industry Development Authority CIDA 29th April 2020.
+COVID-19, the novel Corona virus infection has not been totally eradicated in the world.
+Therefore, to prevent/ control of the spread of infection also to prevent panic situations in the event of detecting a suspected case, all contractors are required to develop a COVID-19 Preparedness plan and need implementing in the site as per the "Health and Safety Guidelines for Sri Lankan Construction Sites to be adopted during COVID 19 outbreak" Guidelines given by Construction Industry Development Authority CIDA 29th April 2020